Updated: August 10, 2022

 - Have a set budget for gifts on Christmas or birthdays.

-- Put leftovers on the fridge.
-You’ll end up wasting a lot of money if you let food spoil.
+- Put leftovers in the fridge.
+You’ll waste a lot of money if you let food spoil.

 - Save electricity.